IF THE NEXT LABOUR GOVERNMENT IS TO BE TRULY TRANSFORMATIVE, IT HAS TO FREE ITSELF FROM THE CONSTRAINTS OF THE SINGLE MARKET.

 Underpinning this campaign to change Labour’s position on Brexit has been a barrage of articles arguing that European Union or single market rules would not impinge on Jeremy Corbyn’s program for government.
 These have come from a wide range of sources including the journal Renewal, the New Statesman, the Fabian’s website, the New European, LabourList, Open Labour, OpenDemocracy and Open Britain.
 But are they correct in their assertions?

-In three interrelated areas EU rules would place severe restrictions on a future Corbyn government: State Aid, public procurement and nationalization.
+In three interrelated areas EU rules would place severe restrictions on a future Corbyn government: State Aid, public procurement and nationalisation.
 These are not minor issues.
 They lie at the heart of any attempt to transform Britain’s economy in a socialist direction, especially when it comes to industrial policy.
 As the debate over Brexit rumbles on it is clear that the EU would place unique barriers to a Corbyn-led Labour government—making even a reversal to WTO rules more advantageous than either EU or Single Market membership in these respects.

 Few on the Left would disagree that a radical government in the UK ought to engage in far-reaching and bold industrial policy.
 Industrial intervention is vital to overcoming the deleterious legacy of decades of neoliberalism, aiming to rebalance the economy in the interests of workers and the poor.
-It is necessary to undertake a programme of public investment and adopt measures to boost productivity especially in de-industrialized regions, including Northern England, Wales and Scotland.
+It is necessary to undertake a programme of public investment and adopt measures to boost productivity especially in de-industrialised regions, including Northern England, Wales and Scotland.
 It is also necessary to lessen the overweening presence of the City of London in the British economy.

 The European Union certainly allows for industrial policy.
 But it is important to be clear about the tenor of EU industrial policy.
 It is not the type of policy that was deployed in several parts of Europe in the immediate post-war decades or in more recent years in East Asia with considerable success.
 In these cases the aim generally was to restrain the market and to direct private capital, including by promoting “national champions”.